 3. Given available data, describe the trends in overall student usage (# served by total headcount, amount served through telephone, amount served through online communication) .
 Are there changes in overall usage?
 What are the implications for your department/program?
-Review of circulation statistics for the past three years shows overall materials checkout, including reserves, has increased slightly overall, averaging about 35,000 items per year.
-Reserve textbook usage has jumped sharply, with a 24% increase in transactions from 2007/08 to 2009/2010.
-Beyond the activity at the circulation desk, gate statistics continue to show a daily average of more than 1,200 visitors a day for 2009/2010.
-At the reference/information desk, we answered more than 60 questions daily on average in 2008/2009, ranging from simple directional questions to in-depth research support and instruction in how find relevant materials, including use of our online resources. --- --- --
+Review of circulation statistics for the past three years shows materials checkout, including reserves, has increased overall, with a high in 2008/2009 of 32,605, for an average of 10,868 per quarter, or 188 items on average per day.
+Circulation was up 3.4% in 2008/2009 over 2006/2007.
+Beyond the activity at the circulation desk, gate statistics show a daily average of more than 1,200 visitors a day for 2008/2009.
+At the reference/information desk, we answered more than 60 questions daily on average in 2008/2009, ranging from simple directional questions to in-depth research support and instruction in how find relevant materials, including use of our online resources. -- --- --